Supporting CORS in REST Services

 If the request is allowed, the response contains the requested information.
 Otherwise, the response consists only of headers indicating that CORS did not allow the request.

 Caché supports CORS by passing the HTTP headers and allows you to configure whether a REST service allows the CORS header.
 You must write code that defines when to allow a CORS request.
-For example, you can provide a white-list containing domains that contain only trusted scripts.
+For example, you can provide an allow list containing domains that contain only trusted scripts.
 Caché does provides a simple default implementation for documentation purposes but it allows any CORS request.
 You should not enable CORS processing for confidential data using this default implementation.

 This chapter contains the following sections: